MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/ios-install.md

     ![Image of Microsoft Endpoint Manager Admin Center](images/ios-deploy-7.png)

     - Provide a name of the profile.
 When prompted to import a Configuration profile file, select the one downloaded above.
-    - In the **Assignment** section, select the device group you want to apply this profile to.
-As a best practice, this should be applied for all managed iOS devices.
-Click **Next**
+    - In the **Assignment** section, select the device group to which you want to apply this profile.
+As a best practice, this should be applied to all managed iOS devices.
+Click **Next**.
     - On the **Review + create** page, when you're done, choose **Create**.
 The new profile is displayed in the list of configuration profiles.

 ## Next Steps